JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/3_yetMoreTMsPvNP_1_16_20.md

     - "This is the same as the definition of non-determinism" (???)

 - Finally, briefly, let's talk about reductions
-    - If language A is poly-time reducible to another language B, then we say A $leq_{p}$ B if there's a poly-time function "f" such that:
+    - If language A is poly-time reducible to another language B, then we say A $\leq_{p}$ B if there's a poly-time function "f" such that:

              w \in A \iff f(w) \in B

         - In other words, if there is a function in P time that can map between an input in language A to the same input in language B
-    - This'll lead to the Cook-Levin Theorem, which says that if L is NP, then it's equally as difficult as 3SAT (or, in other words, it cn be REDUCED to 3SAT)
+    - This'll lead to the Cook-Levin Theorem, which says that if L is NP, then it's equally as difficult as 3SAT (or, in other words, it can be REDUCED to 3SAT)

 - Okay, we'll stop there for today.